 The BID Area

-Aberdeen Inspired is now operating under its second five-year mandate following the successful ballot of businesses in 2016.
-It will next be due for a re-ballot amongst eligible businesses in March 2021, at which point businesses will be able to evaluate the impact of the BID within Aberdeen City Centre and vote once again on whether they would wish to see the BID and its agents, Aberdeen Inspired, exist for a further five-year mandate.
+Aberdeen Inspired is now operating under its third five-year mandate following the successful ballot of businesses in 2021.
+It will next be due for a re-ballot amongst eligible businesses in June 2026, at which point businesses will be able to evaluate the impact of the BID within Aberdeen City Centre and vote once again on whether they would wish to see the BID and its agents, Aberdeen Inspired, exist for a further five-year mandate.

 The re-ballot process is conducted in line with specific legislation passed by the Scottish Government in 2007, and in terms of many of the underlying principles, it closely mirrors the electoral process for local and national elections.